ACG Sunderland School and College

 ACG Sunderland is a private school and is part of ACG Education (formerly known as Academic Colleges Group).
-It is located in Henderson, a western suburb of Auckland.
+It is located in Henderson, New Zealand, a western suburb of Auckland.

+The school is owned and operated by Inspired Education Group, an international operator of for-profit schools.

 History

 The Sunderland Education Trust founded Sunderland in 2007 as "Sunderland School and College".
 It was the first private secondary school to open in Waitakere City (modern West Auckland), opening at the former site of the Waitakere City Council buildings.
 In 2010, Academic Colleges Group (ACG) took over the management contract for Sunderland, changing the name to ACG Sunderland.

 Student body

-ACG Sunderland provides education to boys and girls from Years 1 to 13, as well as a preschool.
-The student body is split into six houses, named after four founders of the school and two places in Auckland: Waitakere, Whenuapai, Tong, Fleming, Findlay, and McDonald.
+ACG Sunderland provides education to boys and girls from Years 1 to 13, as well as a preschool.The student body is split into six houses, named after four founders of the school and two places in Auckland: Waitakere, Whenuapai, Tong, Fleming, Findlay, and McDonald.

 Curriculum

 ACG Sunderland offers the University of Cambridge International Examinations (CIE) and is a member of the Association of Cambridge Schools in New Zealand.
-Subjects include English, Music, Mathematics, Co-ordinated Science, Physics, Chemistry, Biology, History, Art, Computer Science, Geography and Physical Education.
-ICT is integrated.
-There is a Spanish teaching room and rooms for learning support, ESOL, College art and Primary School art.
+The CIE curriculum has students sit external Cambridge examinations during the October-November months of each year.